IvanUkhov/blog/_drafts/2025-08-01-guardrails.md

 # Conclusion

+In this article, we have taken a look at how to build guardrails using Bayesian statistics.
+They are derived in a principled way as opposed to being set based on a gut feeling.

+What makes this approach different from other data-driven techniques is the end
+product: a probability distribution.
+Moreover, this distribution respects one's prior domain knowledge—or gut feeling again—but necessarily updates it with evidence, that is, actual observations.
+Having such a probability distribution for the situation at hand is all one can ask for, since it provides an exhaustive description.
+Furthermore, the distribution is provided in the form of draws, and working with draws is arguably more intuitive and flexible, as one does not depend on any mathematical derivations, which might not even be tractable.
+With this in mind, calculating guardrails is only one of many possible applications, and even this very calculation can be done in numerous ways.
+One can, for instance, devise a utility function assigning a cost to each outcome and choose a guardrail by minimizing the expected cost.

 The time aspect, that is, $$\{ t_j \}_{j = 1}^m$$, has been ignored in this
 article.
 However, it might be justified in the setting of anomaly detection where a relatively short time horizon is considered sufficient or even desired.